miguel-ambrona/D3-Chess/README.md

 This is a (relatively unknown) generalization of the folklore rule that says that when you just have the king, you cannot win anymore, not even on the clock.

+This tool can also be used to correctly applying Article 5.2.2 of the FIDE Laws, which establishes that a game is finished as soon as the position becomes dead, i.e. unwinnable for both players, and no more moves should be played.

 See [this page](https://chasolver.org)
 for more details about the problem of correctly applying Article 6.9 and to